AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 Day 7 in the Dolomites

-I have to say, that even though I stayed in the Dolomites for more than 7 days, I did not manage to visit the last tip – however, I think, it is a good place to visit and I wish I had done so.
+I have to say, that even though I stayed in the Dolomites for more than 7 days, I did not manage to visit the last tip – however, I think, it is a good place to visit and I wish I had done so because I do think, that visiting is one of the best things to do in the Dolomites.

 Alp Seis/Alpe di Siusi

-I did not actually have a chance to visit Alp Seis when I was in the Dolomites, but from what I’ve seen in pictures, it is surely one of the best day trips in the Dolomites and one of the top things to do.
+I did not actually have a chance to visit Alp Seis when I was in the Dolomites, but from what I’ve seen in pictures, it is surely one of the best day trips in the Dolomites and one of the top things to do in the Dolomites.

 You’ll want to plan in one full day for this destination.